Valuable Pottery Marks: Identification Guide & What Matters in 2025

 1. Chinese Reign Marks

 If you are truly looking for the oldest of the antique pottery marks, Chinese ceramics can certainly fit the bill.
-These class, delicate and ancient pieces feature hand-painted designs that usually tell a story.
+Chinese ceramics often feature reign marks that indicate the ruling dynasty during which a piece was made.

 Rather than a maker’s mark on the bottom, the oldest Chinese pottery will feature a reign mark that tells the dynasty during which the piece was made.
 These marks are often difficult to distinguish, not least because they are written in Chinese characters!